 Now, you could say a Depp has an outlet with his acting…but does he really?
 Or for him, is it sort of this periodic shamanic exercise that leaves “residue” every time…every time, his body “host” to another spirit, another thoughtform?

-Same for Jim Carrey…I wrote a whole post about this, how like essentially his entire career involves playing shaman-like characters.
-He’s not looking good these days either…I don’t even mean so much that he is not physically looking good, but just that…there is a weird fucking energy I’m picking up about him.
+Same for Jim Carrey…he’s not looking good these days either…I don’t even mean so much that he is not physically looking good, but just that…there is a weird fucking energy I’m picking up about him.

 And it’s not all the metaphysical stuff he’s been talking about in public lately…rather, it’s something *under* all that. (certainly, part of that is the wrongful death trial he’s involved with, which is a super-unfortunate situation on a number of levels)